-It would be prudent for River Heights City officials to be mindful of the possible effects of prolonged drought and unanticipated growth via high density-housing (PUD, condominiums, apartments), either or both of which could introduce the need for more water in the future.
-Medium density housing will have either equal or less impact on culinary water than irrigation from single family lots on the culinary system.
-Under any condition substantial growth will tax culinary water storage system.
+It would be prudent for River Heights City officials to be mindful of the possible effects of prolonged drought and unanticipated growth via higher density-housing (PUD, condominiums, apartments), either or both of which could introduce the need for more water in the future.

+Medium density housing will have either an equal or less impact on the culinary water system than irrigation from single family lots.
+Under any condition, substantial growth will tax the culinary water storage system.